codepossible/amazon-q-gen/postgres-table-app/README.md

 ## Usage

-1. Enter the name of the PostgreSQL table you want to view on the home page.
+1. Select a database schema from the dropdown
+2. Start typing a table name to see matching tables in the typeahead dropdown
+3. Select a table and click "View Table"
-2. View the table data on the table page.
+4. View the table data on the table page
-3. Use the search form to filter data by column values.
+5. Use the search form to filter data by multiple column values
+6. Use date range filters for date columns

 ## Technologies Used